Cotton & Woven Cotton Rugs

 Occasional spills — if you spill something on your cotton rug, try to soak up the stain first.
 Use a clean white cloth to dab at the spill, checking that the stain is coming away from the rug onto the cloth.
 Keep dabbing, making sure not to rub the stain into the rug, until no more of the spilled material is coming away on the cloth.
 Cover the stain with a mild detergent or sprinkle it with baking soda and use a brush to remove the stain.
 Depending on what was spilled on the rug, it’s a good idea to check specific cleaning requirements as oily stains, mud, wine and other common spills may require different cleaning methods.

 Deep cleaning — check the care instructions for your cotton rug to see if it can be machine washed.
 If it is compatible with machine washing, add your cotton rug to your washing machine, taking care not to overload it, and use a mild detergent and a gentle cold wash cycle to clean your rug.
 Line dry your rug, do not tumble dry it.
 If your cotton rug is too large to fit in your washing machine, you can hand clean using the spot clean method or hire a professional rug cleaner to do it for you.
-It’s best to deep clean your rug every 3-6 months.
+It’s best to deep clean this sort of rug every 3-6 months.

 Are cotton rugs durable?